-13. Adherence to strategy
+A.13 Adherence to strategy

 DRF members will assist the debtor to adhere to the strategy which has been developed, for example in dealing with priority debts or in the face of harassment by telephone or face-to-face visits from individual creditors.
+DRF members will also provide advice to debtors, where appropriate, on maximising income.

-14. Nature of service agreement
+A.14 Nature of service agreement

-DRF members enter into contractual arrangements with the debtors whom they represent which:
+DRF members enter into contractual arrangements with the debtors whom they represent that conform to the requirements of the Unfair Terms in Consumer Contract Regulations 1999 and the Consumer Protection from Unfair Trading Regulations 2008 and which:

-- are recorded in clear, plain and intelligible English (or in the language/format (e.g. Braille) most easily intelligible to the debtor) - set out the nature, range, cost and expected duration of the service to be provided - indicate the extent to which creditors will be bound by the solution to be put forward by the member on behalf of the debtor and the effect of it on the debtor's credit rating - identify the consequences and risks to the debtor of the proposed solution and of the debtor failing to adhere to its terms - make it clear that the member will not seek to prohibit the debtor from corresponding direct with creditors - indicate, where appropriate, the terms on which the agreement may be terminated by the debtor - confirm that funds held by the member on behalf of the debtor from time to time will be paid promptly to creditors and will be held in the interim in a client account which is not accessible for use in the member's own business or by parties to whom the debtor may be indebted - provide for a 'cooling off' period of not less than seven days during which the contract may be cancelled by the debtor - conform with the Consumer Protection (Distance Selling) Regulations 2000 as amended from time to time.
+- are recorded in clear, plain and intelligible English (or in the language/format (e.g. Braille) most easily intelligible to the debtor). - identify the amounts of payments to be made, the management fees charged and the amount of debt outstanding to the best of the member's knowledge at the time the plan is entered into. - set out the nature, range, cost and expected duration of the service to be provided.
+If these details cannot be firmly stated then the member must provide a best estimate.
+It should be made clear to the consumer that this is an estimate and the assumptions used to calculate the estimate must be made clear. - allow consumers to withdraw from the contract where the amount of the total fee differs markedly from the original estimate. - indicate the extent to which creditors will be bound by the solution to be put forward by the member on behalf of the debtor and the effect of it on the debtor's credit rating. - identify the consequences and risks to the debtor of the proposed solution, and of the debtor failing to adhere to its terms. - make it clear that the member will not seek to prohibit the debtor from corresponding direct with creditors. - confirm that the member will deal with correspondence promptly and keep clients informed of all relevant communications. - indicate, where appropriate, the terms on which the agreement may be cancelled or terminated by the debtor, including reference to the Financial Services (Distance Marketing) Regulations 2004. - confirm that funds held by the member on behalf of the debtor from time to time will be paid promptly to creditors and will be held in the interim in a client account (see section E. Client Funds) which is not accessible for use in the member's own business or by parties to whom the debtor may be indebted.
+Funds can only be held in accordance with the provisions of the OFT's debt management guidance, which requires - unless special circumstances pertain - that distributions to creditors should be made within five working days of a member being in receipt of a client's payment.

-15. Correspondence/ communication
+- will not contain terms that imply that there are no circumstances where a customer is entitled to a refund. - provide for a 'cooling off' period of not less than seven days during which the contract may be cancelled by the debtor. - conform with the Consumer Protection (Distance Selling) Regulations 2000 as amended from time to time.

+A.15 Correspondence/communication

-DRF members deal appropriately and promptly with any correspondence and communications which they receive from the debtor, from creditors and from other parties interested in and reasonably entitled to information about the debtor and the debtor's affairs.
+DRF members deal appropriately and promptly with any correspondence and communication which they receive from the debtor, from creditors and from other parties interested in and reasonably entitled to information about the debtor and the debtor's affairs.

-16. Keeping the debtor informed
+A.16 Keeping the debtor informed